jdevalk/XML-Sitemap-PHP-Script/README.markdown

 # XML Sitemap PHP Script

 This simple PHP script is meant to help you easily create XML Sitemaps for static files.
-Read more about it [here](http://yoast.com/xml-sitemap-php-script/).
+Read more about the [XML Sitemap PHP script](http://yoast.com/xml-sitemap-php-script/).

 ## Configuration